mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 to–ship missiles, even aboard warships, are non–nuclear.
 Dorannia, on the other hand, has launched more nuclear munitions under combat conditions since 1103 than most planetary navies in their entire history.
-The fact of the matter is that ‘Atomic Dorannia’ has become trigger–happy with its new arsenal.
+The fact of the matter is that 'Atomic Dorannia' has become trigger–happy with its new arsenal.
 Since Dorannia has no real capability to conduct a boarding and search in space, the only option is to use the threat of annihilation.